How to Grow Your Email List with Twitter

 One third of marketers use Twitter as a leading generation tool – making this platform perfect for promoting your content, email list, and business.

-In this part of our blog posts serial “How to Grow Your Email List Using Social Media” we will unfold the necessary steps for growing your subscriber list with your Twitter account.
+In this part of our blog posts series “How to Grow Your Email List Using Social Media” we will unfold the necessary steps for growing your subscriber list with your Twitter account.

 Create a Lead Magnet